Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The run-queue is cycled, and this Send comes to the top.
-This looks up `target` in the kernel object table to find the owner (`vat-2`), which indicates the c-list to use for translating the message.
+This looks up `target` in the kernel object table to find the owner (`vat-2`), which indicates the C-List to use for translating the message.

 The target `ko1` is looked up in the Vat-2 C-List, and maps to `v2.o+2001`.
 As a target, it must already be present in that C-List (the kernel will never